thatsus/vue-resource-mocker/README.md

 The `use` function receives the request and should return a response built by calling `request.respondWith()`.

-If `route` is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function.
+If `route` is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function after being decoded from URL form.

 If the request path includes a query string it is ignored while matching.